MichaelHelgesen/100daysofcode/R3Log.md

 * Created a dictionary in which I explain to myself the different coding terminology.
 Hopefully it will help me remember better.
 It's also fun to do.
 * Went through my fCC account to prepare a restart of the algorithm scripting.

+Evening (21.30 - 23.00):_
+* Continued watching videos, doing challenges and adding to my code dictionary.

+**Total:** 3 h

+**Thoughts:**
+As I go through some of the basics again, I realise how much I have forgotten, but at the same time how much I know and have learned since I started last September.
+That gave me a boost.
+And while flipping through Haverbekes book, I noticed that I now understand a lot more than I did last time, which then led me to quit reading it.

+I've also (totally subconsciously), began to solve a couple of the advanced challenges on fCC.
+I seem to have a couple of ideas on how to solve them.
+At least in my head :D

+All in all a good day.

 ### D4 #100DaysOfCode - 4.5.18

 *Morning (05.45 - 06.15):*